Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 The time bar under any contract of carriage of goods by sea and inland waterways, including charter parties, is one year (Articles 8:1711 and 8:1712 of the Civil Code).

 Definition of ‘carrier’ and ‘goods’

 How are ‘carrier’ and ‘goods’ defined in respect of cargo claims?
 Is there any especially pertinent case law on this issue?

-Under Dutch law, more than one person can be identified as a carrier under a bill of lading and be sued for cargo claims (Article 8:461 of the Civil Code).
-The carrier under a bill of lading can be:
+The Civil Code contains a separate rule to determine the carrier under a bill of lading.
+Pursuant to Article 8:461 of the Civil Code, more than one person can be identified as a carrier under a bill of lading and be sued for cargo claims.
+The ‘carrier’ under a bill of lading can be the person:

 - who signed the bill of lading;